 6. Sakushima Island

 Sakushima is another island located in the Mikawa bay.
 The basic concept is similar to Himakajima island, but it features a number of unique art works which can be found everywhere on the island.
 Some of them are open-air exhibited, and visitors can take a picture and directly touch them for free.
 The artificial works create a photogenic scenery in harmony with the uninhabited nature around.
 It is also called “the island of cats”, so you might encounter adorable wild cats while exploring the island.
-There is no traffic lights and convenient stores, and it feels like time goes by slowly on the island.
-Nice restaurants and cafes serve refreshing drinks and lovely dishes featuring local seafood.
+There are no traffic lights and convenient stores, and it feels like time goes by slowly on the island.
+There are some nice restaurants and cafes that serve refreshing drinks and lovely dishes with freshly caught seafood.

 7. Chubu Centrair International Airport

 Chubu Centrair International Airport serves as a center for domestic and international flights which connects the region to other areas and countries around the world.
 It is relatively small compared to other main international airports such as Narita International airport, but still enjoyable for those who have no flight plan as well.
 There are a number of restaurants and shops offering local foods and special merchandise that you can get only there.
 You don’t need to pay anything to explore the shopping area, and it also offers an open-air observation deck where you can watch the airplanes taking off and landing.
 Observation public bath called “Fu no Yu” helps you get rid of exhaustion while watching the airplanes and the beautiful sunset from a wide window.

 Opening Hours ※Opening hours vary for each shop.